 Up until March 2017, the Japan Rail Pass could not be purchased in Japan—you had to buy it either online or through an authorized travel agent before arriving.
 JR Passes are currently available for purchase in Japan on a trial basis until the end of March, 2021.
 However, since it’s quite a bit more expensive if you buy a JR Pass after arriving (think an extra ¥4,000 or so for the 7-day national version), it’s only on sale at a limited number of stations, and you may have to use Japanese during the transaction, it’s a much better idea to buy your JR Pass before coming to Japan.

 Note: You are only eligible for a JR Pass if you’re entering Japan with a “temporary visitor” visa, with a stay not exceeding 90 days.
+Staying longer?
+You can get a Japan Bus Pass instead—these are open to anyone with a foreign passport!

 Do I need a JR Pass?